-After a fantastic cold clear winter, spring has truly arrived and the vineyard is exploding with young shoots again.
-We've just opened the Cellar Door for the season (Fridays through Mondays 11-5) and we've got a couple new wines for you to try.
-We've just released our 2018 Pinot Rose and 2018 Single Release white blend Tom, Dick and Harry.
-Both are available for tasting at the Cellar Door or you can hop over to the buy wine page to order yourself a bottle or two.
+We've just closed the Cellar Door for the season, though the Rimu Wine Bar on Mapua wharf still offers tastings and off-premise sales year round.
+We've just released our 2018 Rimu Grove Chardonnay and 2018 Bronte Pinot Noir.
+Both are available for tasting at the wine bar or you can hop over to the buy wine page to order yourself a case or two.

 Wishing you all the best for a warm and cozy winter!

 Bone tired and slightly shell shocked though we may be; we are also sporting huge smiles.
 Because this year was another good one!

 This year could well be our earliest harvest ever.
 The grapes sort of snuck up on us this year.
 Towards the end of April we felt a little tap on the shoulder and when we turned around to look there they were, hanging on the vine, wide eyed, ripe and ready to harvest.
 So Luke assembled his minions and we started picking.
 Making the most of a little stretch of beautiful weather we put our heads down and charged through the whole vineyard in 10 days straight picking, thereby avoiding the rain and grey days of muggy drizzle that set in after Easter.
 And so, around about the time we would usually be starting the harvest, this year the pickers were clinking glasses together on the deck and starting the end-of-harvest party season instead.
 And meanwhile, up at the winery, Patrick was doing that thing he sometimes does where he throws his arms out wide in speechless rapture as he tasted the gorgeous flavours filling the winery.